 Stephen King once said that a good writer is a person who reads a lot.
 Writers need to read a lot more than other people, because it’s what gets their “juice” flowing and helps them generate more and also BETTER content.

 An important ingredient of idea generation is getting inspired by ideas that you read about, by story angles that you never thought of before.
 That’s why the following part of this lesson is extremely important.

 3) Building An Inspiration-Driving Mechanism to Sustain Idea Generation

 You may feel like you do not have time to read a lot.
 Well, no problem there, because there is an amazing thing called YouTube, where you can watch and listen to a lot of inspiring videos.

 Find what inspires you

-It can be a walk in the park, it can be a good book, it can be a modern-arts magazine, you name it.
+In your case, it can be something as small as a walk in the park, or perhaps a good book.
+Your source of inspiration might even be a modern-arts magazine.
+Whatever, you name it.